betfair-datascientists/betfair-datascientists.github.io/src/api/apiappkey.md

 - Version – 1.0: is the live pricing app key; on yours it should have a status ‘No’ in Active.

-Grab the application key listed for the live price one - for the example above, that is ‘MkcBqyZrD53V6A..’
+Grab the application key listed for the delayed price one - for the example above, that is ‘VonbT9529IVf9sa5’.
+You'll need to complete testing utilising the delayed key before you can apply for activation of the live key.

 ---
 ### Activate your app key
 This process will generate two app keys:

 - A developer key which is designed for development purposes.
 This has a variable delay of between 1 and 180 seconds, doesn’t show matched volume and doesn’t need to be activated prior to use.
+This key has betting functionality and you'll need to place at least one bet through it before activation of the live key will be considered.

-- A live app key is intended for transacting on the Exchange and should only be used when you’re ready to start placing bets or can no longer test your strategy effectively using the developer key.
+- A live app key is intended for transacting on the Exchange and should only be used when you’re ready to deploy your betting strategy or can no longer test your strategy effectively using the developer key.

 ***Please note that if the live key is used to pull data from the Exchange without corresponding bets being placed a delay may be automatically applied to the live key.***